10. Execution threads

 }

-The Write method executed by the writer threads is as follows:
+The method Write executed by the writer threads is as follows :

-public static void Write() {
+public static void Ecrire() {

-// must wait for write permission
+// we have to wait for write authorization

 for (int i = 0; i < data.Length; i++) {

-// wait 1 s
+//wait 1 s

 Thread.Sleep(1000);